feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 ## Was sitzen da für Vögelchen oben auf dem Mäuerchen?

+“In 2002, Elodie Kulik was raped and murdered after being involved in what seems to be a deliberate car accident caused by another car.
+Just after the crash, Elodie Kulik called the emergency services.
+On the bad-quality 26-s recording of this call, during which she realizes that the people who came to her were not here to help her, at least two male voices can be heard.
+Once the first man, who had died shortly after the events, was formally identified thanks to DNA evidence, a friend of his, Willy Bardon, was arrested as the potential second man.
+Bardon was eventually sentenced to 30 years of prison in 2021.
+One key aspect of this case is that some of Bardon’s friends and relatives thought they had recognized his voice on the recording.
+His nephew says the voice on the recording displays “intonations” that sound like his uncle’s.
+Even Bardon himself concurs: “It’s my voice, it sounds like my voice; but I wasn’t there.”
+(Guiho 2020).”
+(Ferragne et al., 2024, p.
+3)

 ## Hättest Du ihn gekannt! dann wäre es anders gekommen, und es thäte besser um ihn stehen.

 18